IncDocAdmin/docs/docs/eva/custom-agents/overview.md

 * **Bot Agents**: Connect your **XO** bot to create agents that smoothly integrate and interact with it, enabling seamless workflow execution.
 [Learn more](./bot-agent.md).

-* **RAG Agents**: In AI for Work, RAG agents are implemented through **Search AI** applications that index content from various sources, allowing them to retrieve relevant information and generate precise responses to user queries.
+* **RAG Agents**: In (In) Business Productivity, RAG agents are implemented through **Search AI** applications that index content from various sources, allowing them to retrieve relevant information and generate precise responses to user queries.
 [Learn more](./rag-agent.md)

 * **Enterprise Knowledge Agents**: Agents which are pre-configured **Search AI** app that acts as a backup system when specific agents can't handle user queries, providing general search capabilities without any specialized focus.
 [Learn more](./enterprise-knowledge.md)